 So, could a closed-loop insulin delivery system be safe for these people?
 And could it keep their blood sugar levels in the normal range?

 This insulin delivery system has a CGM (continuous glucose monitor) that communicates with an insulin pump which provides insulin based on a control algorithm.

 Researchers conducted a two-arm, randomized, in-hospital, open-label, crossover clinical trial at a single site.
 There were 20 participants, teens, and children with type 1, who had experience in using insulin pumps.

 Nine of them were female, all with an average A1c of 7.7%, and an average age of 14.

 Researchers analyzed the blood glucose control of the participants during the exercise and the next night.
-The closed-loop insulin delivery was applied at 3 pm on the day of exercise to 1 pm the following day.
+The closed-loop insulin delivery was applied from 3 pm on the day of exercise to 1 pm the following day.

 According to researchers, there was not a single time that the participants from both groups, those who used open-loop and those with a closed-loop insulin delivery system, have blood glucose levels below 3.3 mmol/L (59 mg/dL).